SergeyMi37/Wsock-Embedded-Py-1/README.md

-This is a first attempt to use Embedded Python in IRIS
+This is a demo to make use of a simple WebSocket Client with Embedded Python in IRIS.
-The Python code is adapted from solutions for [Advent of Code 2020](https://adventofcode.com/) contest.
-Test data are all input to my personal challenge.

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.